ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 >
 >  —— *Language in Thought and Action*

-The test of abstractions is /whether they are referable to lower levels/.
+The test of abstractions is *whether they are referable to lower levels*.
 If so, they can be brought down to concrete examples; they can be *verified*.
 They are indeed reports, and not just prejudice.

 Some people, according to Wendell Johnson’s [People in Quandaries](https://www.amazon.com/People-Quandaries-Semantics-Personal-Adjustment/dp/091897027X), remain more or less permanently stuck at certain levels of the abstraction ladder.
 Some on the lower levels— those that describe vacation trips in letters by [detailing what they are doing or what they are eating](https://www.youtube.com/watch?v=3Y6-11P8S1o)—, and some on the higher ones— often, politicians.
 In 1998, Bill Clinton denied having committed perjury when he said that "there is not a sexual relationship" with Monica Lewinsky because, according to him, the fact that certain acts were performed "on him”, not by him, means that he did not engage in sexual relations.